wasabipesto/themis/README.md

 just download # run with default settings
 ```

 The download utility is designed to be robust so you can set it and forget it.
 Errors are much more likely in later steps.
-If the downloader crashes, please [submit an issue](https://github.com/wasabipesto/themis/issues/new).
+If the downloader crashes and resuming a few minutes later does not solve the problem, please [submit an issue](https://github.com/wasabipesto/themis/issues/new).
+This could be caused by a major shift in a platform's API structure or rate limits.

 ## Step 2.
 Setting up the database